Reviews and interviews

 'I highly recommend reading this fascinating collection of well-crafted poems that speak to the human capacity for wonderment.
 If the title sounds unusual it’s because the term endling has only recently been coined to refer to the last individual of a species or sub-species.'

-Interviews about Endlings
+Interviews and articles about Endlings

 Reviews of Worry Stones'It’s a beautiful novel that captures the importance of the lands in which we ground ourselves, and how damaging our uprooting from those places of identification can be.
 Lilley illuminates all over again the complexity and friction of family relationships, and ultimately reveals that trying to outrun one’s own dissatisfaction with life is never truly possible.'